parse_date¶

 parse_date

-GCP project in 39 datasets for all of the 39 BigQuery regions.
-You need to use the dataset in the same region as your datasets (otherwise you may have a function not found error). - Function is public, so it can be called by anyone.
+function is deployed in 39 public datasets for all of the 39 BigQuery regions.- It can be called by anyone.
 Just copy / paste examples below in your BigQuery console.
 It just works!

-Public BigFunctions Datasets are like:
+Public BigFunctions Datasets

 Region | Dataset |